thomashoneyman/purescript-halogen-realworld/README.md

 nix-shell
 ```

 > Alternately, you can install PureScript, Spago, and Zephyr manually.
-You can use NPM to install PureScript and Spago, and you can install the Zephyr binary [from its releases page](https://github.com/coot/zephyr/releases) -- ensure it exists in your PATH by moving it to `usr/bin/local`.
+You can use NPM to install PureScript and Spago, and you can install the Zephyr binary [from its releases page](https://github.com/coot/zephyr/releases)—ensure it exists in your PATH by moving it to `usr/bin/local`.

 Next, install JavaScript dependencies: